CIT82/PhilipG_public/day.md

 ## Author's Note

-For some who might be curious a bit about the last bits, I usually play video games on a gaming PC or my Nintendo Switch (**Mostly** single player RPGs, but I have been getting into Monster Hunter games lately.
+For some who might be curious a bit about what games I play and what system(s) I use, I usually play video games on a gaming PC or my Nintendo Switch (**Mostly** single player RPGs, but I have been getting into Monster Hunter games lately.
 So I might branch out into multiplayer games a little more.)

 Also, here's a picture of one of the family pets.
 Enjoy!